MedPath

 Methods: COBRA2 is be a prospective, multicentre validation study.
 The study team are recruiting the following patients:

-* Control group: symptomatic patients who are attending for a planned colonoscopy referred under the two-week wait pathway.
-Any patients who is found to have histology proven CRC on colonoscopy will be analysed as part of the CRC group.
+i) Control group: symptomatic patients who are attending a planned colonoscopy referred under the suspected lower GI cancer pathway.
+Any patient who is found to have histologically-proven CRC on colonoscopy will be analysed as part of the CRC group.

 Recruitment & Eligibility

-- Patients aged ≥ 18 years who are seen in secondary or tertiary care with symptoms of suspected CRC referred for a colonoscopy.
+• Patients aged ≥ 18 years referred from primary care with symptoms of suspected CRC.

-- CRC group: patients with histologically confirmed colorectal adenocarcinoma (stages I-IV) who are treatment naïve.
+• Patients with histologically confirmed colorectal adenocarcinoma (stages I-IV) who are treatment naïve (CRC group).

 Exclusion Criteria - patients with any of the following will not be eligible for inclusion: